 Creating a digital marketing strategy takes time and effort – not to mention collaboration from many different members of your team.
 So why should you have one?
 Let’s start with the pros of having a clearly defined digital marketing strategy:

 - It helps you understand your customers.
 All of the research that you put into developing your digital marketing strategy will ultimately help you better understand your customers.
-The better you understand your customers, the better you can serve them with products and services that meet your needs.
-You will also be able to better reach and engage them online through different marketing tactics.
+This is especially helpful for startups as the better you understand your customers, the better you can serve them with new products and services that meet their needs.
+You will also be able to better reach and engage these potential customers online through different marketing tactics.